Civil Service Commission

 - Your traffic record shows a continuing and recent pattern of poor decision making.

-- You have been convicted of driving while suspended or revoked within the last five years.
+- You have been convicted of driving while suspended or revoked within the last three years.

 - You have been convicted of any crime involving controlled substances.

-- You have been convicted of a misdemeanor within the last five years.
+- You have been convicted of a misdemeanor within the last three years.

-- You have used any illegal substances other than marijuana within the last seven years.
+- You have used any illegal substances other than marijuana within the last three years or you have used marijuana within the last 12 months prior to applying.

 - Your personal life shows a history of poor judgment and refusal to confront problems (Examples: Non-payment of child support, ignoring overdue bills, etc).